-Have you ever looked at your life and quietly wondered, “Did I choose this, or did I just end up here?”
+Have you ever looked at your life and quietly wondered, Did I choose this, or did I just end up here?

 That question has a way of arriving without warning, usually in ordinary moments rather than dramatic ones, and when it does, it can feel surprisingly difficult to answer with any real clarity.
 I remember reaching a point where everything in my life looked reasonable, sensible, and even successful on paper, yet there was a subtle sense that I had been following a path rather than actively choosing one, and that realization stayed with me longer than I expected.

-It was not that I had made bad decisions, because I had not, but I had made many of them on autopilot, shaped by habit, expectation, and what seemed like the logical next step.
+It was not that I had made bad decisions, because I hadn't, but I had made many of them on autopilot, shaped by habit, expectation, and what seemed like the logical next step.
 That is the space where self-authorship begins to matter, not as a big concept, but as a practical way of living that changes how you experience your everyday life.

 What self-authorship actually means (without overcomplicating it)